d909b/cxplain/README.md

 - The masking operation that defines how CXPlain will internally simulate the removal of input features from the set of available features.
 - The loss function that defines how the change in prediction accuracy incurred by removing an input feature will be measured by CXPlain.

-After definition of these four components, you can fit a CXPlain instance to the same training data that was used to train your original model.
+After configuring these four components, you can fit a CXPlain instance to the same training data that was used to train your original model.
 The CXPlain instance can then explain any prediction of your explained model - even when no labels are available for that sample.

 ```
 from tensorflow.python.keras.losses import categorical_crossentropy